TeachinArt.com

 • Learn when and how to use the pinching-in technique

-• Prepare clay and environment for wheel throwing
+• Prepare the clay and the environment for throwing clay on the pottery wheel.

-• Building the walls and hand movements for controlling the shape
+• Building the walls of the bowl and steady the hand movements to control the shape.

+Trimming with the right tools at the right drying stage may take potters to making transparent porcelain.
 If you have never trimmed porcelain, this is your chance to learn to do that successfully.
-With
+Y

 • Trimming upside down